The Australian indie-luxe trio Avenues End release the LP It’s Not All Bad on the 1st of November.

 Think of the dream in which you can fly in slow motion and leap incredible distances – you will have the right frame of mind before hitting play.

 Rumours bubble of a further LP already being contemplated for reveal next year.

 The Australian funk-folk undecim The Northern Folk release the single Get On on the 12th.

 Digging deeper in to the soul in Get On – Northern Folk are able to deliver a song in which the listener finds themselves investigating their own eviscerated skeleton as once again the eleven players strip away all the fat, akin to vultures feasting, with the stripped back melodies within which the undecet once again demonstrate their ability to deploy players in relevant stance rather than abstract inclusion to merely make things louder whilst creating confusion, as they clear away a platform in which the brass, keys and vocals are given stance with the supporting framework of percussion and guitars framing the output of a song that fulminates of societal disconnect.

 On the 24th of September the Scotland based Australian alt-folk project Invisible Dears released the eponymous EP.

 Just as the listener is thinking they are settled in to the landscape of luxuriant dayglo comforters the tempo changes to a cèilidh in which to step in gleeful abandon.
 None more so pronounced than the opening track of the five on the EP, available on bandcamp, If You Can and necessarily why it is my pick of the release.

 Originally formed as a quartet, Shady Bliss, have expanded ideas whilst developing textures and layers in their music, though still retaining their bluesy root-stock that affords their material its earthy honesty.

-In advance of the album Work was released as a stand alone single on the 21st and is available on bandcamp.
+From the forthcoming release – Hustlers – which was also released as a stand alone single on the 22nd and available on bandcamp.